 Advanced Cutting Parameters

 There is a lot more information available to help you understand what’s going on and potentially fine tune further.
-You get the additional information by pressing the “Advanced” button.
+You can hide the additional information by pressing the “Simplify” button.
 Most of the time, you have everything you need already, so all that extra stuff is hidden so it won’t be distracting.